WMCE-FM: "The Greatest Hits of all Time"

 Under the management of Dan Geary, WMCE changed formats to classic hits in January 2013.
 The station and features many more local hosts and less syndicated programming.
 Hosts on WMCE now include former Erie radio and TV personalities.

-Captain Dan, hosting Erie morning radio for over 32 years is still in charge of the morning drive in Erie.
+Captain Dan, hosted Erie morning radio at WMCE until his passing, was replaced by WJET TV personality Lou Baxter with his "Coffee and Classics" program.
 Johnny Holiday, an Erie radio legend hosts middays.
 Afternoon drive and the is managed by Commander Bill.
 The Commander is followed by the Dr. Denny Woytek.

-Weekends are handled by John "Harada Data" Harada, Teri Bohn and Mighty Mike Langer.
+Weekends are handled by Nat "The Hat" Massing (Saturday mornings only), Teri Bohen and Jewel Leigh.
 Johnny Holiday also handles Saturday evenings and featuring spotlight hour themes.
-Saturday mornings from 9 to noon the station broadcasts hits with Rick Johnson.
 Sunday mornings from 9 to noon it broadcasts Bob and Alice Koziel and the Polka Celebration.

 WMCE is a broadcast service of Lake Erie College of Osteopathic Medicine (LECOM), said institution having purchased the station in 2018 from Mercyhurst University.
 Mercyhurst no longer is connected to WMCE.

-Recognizing the station as a valuable community asset, LECOM has retained the talent and the on air format and delivers short and timely messages regarding various topics regarding healthcare services delivered by their institution.
+In May 2021, WMCE-FM purchased WWCB, 1370/94.1 a commercially licensed AM radio station based in Corry, Pennsylvania, from Bill Stafford.

-In May 2021, WMCE-FM purchased WWCB, a commercially licensed AM radio station based in Corry, Pennsylvania, from Bill Stafford.
+Effective July 20, 2023, Family Life Ministries sold WCGM 102.7 in Wattsburg to LECOM.
+Coincident with the closing of the sale, the station changed its call sign to WERI.
+They now simulcast WMCE full time with better reception south and east of Erie.
+With the purchase making WWCB redundant, LECOM divested WWCB to its former owner Joe Vilkie in March 2026.